replikativ/datalog-parser/README.md

 # datalog-parser <a href="https://clojars.org/io.lambdaforge/datalog-parser"> <img src="https://img.shields.io/clojars/v/io.lambdaforge/datalog-parser.svg" /></a>

 A Datalog parser.
+This parser is used by [Datahike](https://github.com/replikativ/datahike) and follows the Datalog dialect of [Datomic](https://www.datomic.com/).

 ## Usage
-Add `[io.lambdaforge/datalog-parser "0.1.1"]` to your `project.clj`.
+Add the current release of `io.lambdaforge/datalog-parser` to your `project.clj`.
 Start a repl and run:

 ```Clojure
 (require '[datalog.parser :as parser])